Readit News logoReadit News

 Whether we actually should be building DMBSes on top of DMBSes is questionable, but is the current state of affairs regardless.

-tightbookkeeper · 10 months ago
+tightbookkeeper · a year ago

 A previous employer thought that sql databases didn’t understand graphs.
 So they made their own system for serializing/deserializing graphs of objects into Postgres